Stand up for the facts!

 The news release did not mention possible tariffs as a factor, nor did company executives attribute them to tariffs in a Nov.
 7 news conference.

-Uchida did respond to a question about the impact of possible Trump-imposed tariffs.
+Uchida did respond to a question about the effect of possible Trump-imposed tariffs.
 "Not only us, but many carmakers are using Mexican production, so we would like to do a lot of lobbying efforts," he said.
 He said the company exported 300,000 models from Mexico to the U.S. this fiscal year and that the company would "monitor carefully" what is happening with tariffs.

 Nikkei, a Japan-based financial news outlet, reported that Japanese automakers are preparing to spend more on lobbying in the U.S. with Trump in charge.
 Nissan, Honda and Toyota together spent 25% more on lobbying in Trump’s first term, compared with former President Barack Obama’s last term.